weidmueller/u-os-sdk-quickstart/README.md

 Now, your project binary for the respective project is ready.

 NB: Some projects depend on each other.
 You need to build openSSL first, then mosquitto and then helloworld_mqtt.
 Run *make install <name of project\>* in between.

+For the flatbuffers library, see the [README](flatbuffers/README.md).

 ## Debugging on the target device: